grmble/purescript-bonsai/README.md

   Commands can be effectful (e.g. accessing local storage) or even asynchronous (e.g. an ajax request, or a delayed update to the page).
+* Smolder-style Html API that renders to the VirtualDom

 ## Getting started